suncoast-devs/handbook/lessons/misc-how-does-the-internet-work/index.md

 and reused.
 So if that time has expired your router must ask for fresh information, the same as if it had never requested the information in the first place.
 Your router will then look at its own list of DNS addresses.
-Typically this these addresses belong to your ISP, but you may have also set up to use DNS services from a company like Google, Cloudflare, OpenDNS or other organizations that run "Public DNS Servers."
+Typically these addresses belong to your ISP, but you may have also set up to use DNS services from a company like Google, Cloudflare, OpenDNS or other organizations that run "Public DNS Servers."
 Your router will send a request to it's DNS service on your behalf and await a result.
 That DNS service does a lookup in